Can You Leave The Office Early Today?

-June 2.
-In these chaotic economic times, leaving early may seem like a death sentence to your career.
-However, I challenge you to look at this as a longevity issue.
-Many of us are working well beyond the 40 hour week.
-We know that in spite of the advances in technology, many of us are working longer hours than our parents and chronic illnesses such as heart disease and depression are on the rise.
+In spite of the advances in technology, many of us are working longer hours than our parents and chronic illnesses such as heart disease and depression are on the rise.
 We know that stress is impacting many to the point of feeling burned out and disconnected.

 How does all of this relate to leaving the office early?
-I am suggesting that during these stressful times it is essential that we take care of ourselves.
-We cannot continue to rev the engine without putting some maintenance into it – if we don’t, we will breakdown.
-In order to maintain productivity, we must ensure that we have the energy to be creative and to problem solve the issues that we will face.
+I am suggesting that during these stressful times, it is essential that we take care of ourselves.
+Just like a car, we cannot continue to rev the engine without putting some maintenance back into it – if we don’t, we will breakdown.
+In order to maintain productivity, we must ensure that we have the energy to be creative and to problem solve the issues that we face.

 Leaving early is about awareness of how time slips away from us – it’s about failing to make our priorities a priority in our life.
 Our work is important and we owe it to ourselves and our employer to be present, creative and healthy.
 How?
 Control your schedule and be purposeful with your time.

-Beverly’s Hot Tips For Building Resiliency By Promoting Leave The Office Earlier Day:
+Beverly’s Hot Tips For Building Resiliency By Promoting Leave The Office Early Day:

 - Set an ending time for the day